Disjoint induced subgraphs of the same order and size: Proof of the main result

-We now have a reasonably clear picture of what the degree differences in $H$ of the pairs of vertices in $\C{S}$, $\C{M}$ and $\C{L}$ look like.
-In summary, conditional on $EV$, we have demonstrated that in $H$, we can find
+\textsc{Constructing a splitting.} We now have a reasonably clear picture of what the degree differences in $H$ of the pairs of vertices in $\C{S}$, $\C{M}$ and $\C{L}$ look like.
+In summary, conditional on $\Scr{E}$, we have demonstrated that in $H$, we can find